nucypher/nucypher/docs/source/demos/finnegans_wake_demo.rst

 This demo is an example of a NuCypher decentralized network allowing Alice to share data with Bob using proxy re-encryption.
-This enables the private sharing of data between participants in public consensus networks, without revealing data keys to intermediary entities.
+This enables the private sharing of data across public consensus networks, without revealing data keys to intermediary entities.

 +------+-----------+----------------------------------------------------------------------------------------------+